-Unit purpose: This group award Graded Unit is designed to provide evidence that the candidate has achieved the following aims of the HND Business with Accounting:
+Unit purpose: This Graded Unit is designed to provide evidence that candidates have met the following aims of the SQA Advanced Diploma in Business with Accounting (GM52 48):

-- provide the competencies required by employers of those engaged in entry level administrative, managerial or commercial positions in organisations - develop and apply a range of vocational knowledge and skills in an integrated manner to the analysis of business situations - build on previously acquired transferable skills - adopt an innovative and creative approach to their work and be able to respond quickly to the challenges posed by changes in the business environment.
+- Provide the competencies required by employers of those engaged in entry level administrative, managerial or commercial positions in organisations. - Develop and apply a range of vocational knowledge and skills in an integrated manner to the analysis of business situations. - Build on previously acquired transferable skills. - Adopt an innovative and creative approach to their work and be able to respond quickly to the challenges posed by changes in the business environment.

-Credit value: 1 HN Credit at SCQF level 7: (8 SCQF credit points at SCQF level 7\)
+Credit points and level: 1 SQA Credit at SCQF level 7: (8 SCQF credit points at SCQF level 7)